Meta-learning For Vision-and-language Cross-lingual Transfer: Limitations

 \section{Limitations}

 Our proposed method applies contrastive learning to samples of image-text pairs.
 The alignments induced in this fashion work best if there is a concept or an object that is both depicted in the image and referred to in the sentence.
-If this is not the case, then the method may end up learning alignments not so much accurately; this includes cases where the image or the sentence contain multiple objects or concepts, not all of which can be aligned.
+If this is not the case, then the method may end up learning incorrect alignments; this includes cases where the image or the sentence contain multiple objects or concepts, not all of which can be aligned.
 To address this limitation, future work should explore how to construct better positive and negative samples and how to enable learning at a more fine-grained level.
+Besides, current famous PVLMs are encoder-only models, which is different with recent decoder-only LLMs, so meta-learning methods for multi-modal multilingual LLMs is worth to explore as a future work.